 To measure the frequency and importance of capacity building activities to Europol, it is important to first know Europol's available capacity building activities.
-The dissemination of trainings, funding, and technical tools can be considered capacity building activities.
-Much of the institution's educational outreach and operational support focuses on establishing a baseline level of expertise among member states to ensure effective cross-border cooperation [73].
-Europol also provides funding to member state agencies to implement policy objectives; this funding can also be used to implement joint projects international projects proposed by member state agencies [74].
-Free anti-cybercrime tools such as forensic analysis tools developed through the FREETOOL project are also provided to member states [75].
-Trainings to utilize these tools are provided through Europol.
+The dissemination of training, funding, and technical tools can be considered a capacity building activity.
+Much of the institution's educational outreach and operational support focuses on establishing a base-line level of expertise among member states to ensure effective cross-border cooperation[73].
+Europol also provides funding to member state agencies to implement policy objectives; this funding can also be used to implement joint, international projects proposed by member state agencies[74].
+Free anti-cybercrime tools, such as forensic analysis tools developed through the FREETOOL project, are also provided to member states[75].
+Training to utilize these tools is provided through Europol.

-Europol officials find that that capacity building activities hold relatively low frequency and importance in comparison to other Europol functions.
+Europol officials find that capacity building activities hold a relatively low frequency and importance in comparison to other Europol functions.
 Amann ranks the following cooperative actions against cybercrime in order of importance from least to greatest: education and prevention outreach, intelligence sharing and operational support, and joint actions and operations.
-Amann also ranked the three types of cooperation in terms of frequency from least to greatest: education and prevention outreach, joint actions and operations, and intelligence sharing and operational support.
+Amann also ranked the three types of cooperation in terms of frequency from least to greatest: education and prevention outreach, joint actions and operations, and intelligence sharing and operations and operations, and intelligence sharing and operational support.

-With these results, Dupont's finding that capacity building makes up the overwhelming plurality of cooperative interactions against cybercrime [76] comes under scrutiny.
+With these results, Dupont's finding that capacity building makes up the overwhelming plurality of cooperative interactions against cybercrime[76] comes under scrutiny.
 This complicates the cooperation for self-reliance hypothesis.
-If capacity building only includes education and prevention outreach, then in both metrics of importance and frequency, capacity building is seen as both least important and least frequent.
-If operational support (in particular, intelligence sharing and analysis) can be categorized under capacity building, then capacity building becomes both most important and most frequent [77].
+If capacity building only includes education and prevention outreach, then when examining the metrics of importance and frequency, capacity building is seen as both least important and least frequent.
+If operational support (in particular, intelligence sharing and analysis) can be categorized under capacity building, then capacity building becomes both most important and most frequent[77].
 However, operational support does not include common actions associated with capacity building, such as education.
-Admittedly, Amann emphasized that the difference in importance between these three actions are minimal and the relationship between the three is close and each type of cooperation is often tied to another type of cooperation [78], as did the NCCU [79].
-Sometimes officers are sent from member state crime agencies to work on specific cases if necessary [80].
-There exists ample opportunities for states to request operational support, although intelligence sharing does make up the bulk of the day-to-day work.
+Admittedly, Amann emphasized that the differences in importance among these three actions are minimal, the relationships among the three are close, and each type of cooperation is often tied to another type of cooperation[78]; the NCCU also emphasized this[79].
+Sometimes officers are sent from member state crime agencies to work on specific cases if necessary[80].
+There exist ample opportunities for states to request operational support, although intelligence sharing does make up the bulk of the day-to-day work.
 However, capacity building activities seem to be in sparse supply.

-Results from the questionnaire given to member state police agencies also seems to indicate that capacity building does not characterize the cooperation within the organization.
-Survey responses from NC3 with respect to the agency's interactions with Europol strictly pertaining to capacity building activities shows that the agency does not utilize Europol very much to build capacity: the agency requested no funding and only two training in the most-recent fiscal year.
+Results from the questionnaire given to member-state police agencies also seem to indicate that capacity building does not characterize cooperation within the organization.
+Survey responses from NC3 with respect to the agency's interactions with Europol strictly pertaining to capacity building activities show that the agency does not utilize Europol very much to build capacity: the agency requested no funding and only two instances of training in the most recent fiscal year.